smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

 - **Provision Upstart script.** Since I am using Ubuntu, I implemented an Upstart script to manage the Node.js application as a service.
-As I mentioned earlier, I configure the application using environment variables defined in the Upstart script injected in using a Chef template.
+As I mentioned earlier, I configure the application using environment variables defined in the Upstart script injected in by a Chef template.
 The template also checks whether the application is being provisioned in production mode, and if so, includes statements to start the service on startup and run under an application-specific user account.